Lockdown in the UK: What are the latest changes in the four nations?

 – What is happening in Scotland?

-As of May 17 all of mainland Scotland, with the “highly probable exception” of Moray, will move from Level 3 to Level 2 of coronavirus restrictions, Ms Sturgeon has announced, and many island areas will move to Level 1.
+As of May 17, all of mainland Scotland, with the “highly probable exception” of Moray, will move from Level 3 to Level 2 of coronavirus restrictions, and many island areas will move to Level 1.

 Alcohol can be served indoors in pubs, cafes and restaurants, and cinemas, bingo halls and amusement arcades can reopen.